-Cross-references. - For the children, youth and families department, see 9-2A-1 NMSA 1978 et seq.
+Cross-references. - As to the children, youth and families department, see 9-2A-1 NMSA 1978 et seq.

-For group life insurance for the corrections department, see 33-1-12 NMSA 1978.
+As to group life insurance for the corrections department, see 33-1-12 NMSA 1978.

 The 1992 amendment, effective July 1, 1992, substituted "children, youth and families department" for "youth authority" in the section catchline and throughout the section; and inserted "and correctional officer specialist" in the first sentence.